Home

 The biggest hole in Europe?

-This is a picture of the huge opencast coal site operated by Taylor Woodrow.
+This is a picture of the huge NCB 'Royal Arms' opencast coal site operated by Taylor Woodrow.
 It was taken in the second half of the 1970's.
 A century earlier the Dowlais Iron Company removed coal for their furnaces from the very same area.
 New engineering technology made it feasible to reach much lower seams than the Victorians could.
 This is not the same hole that has been used to dump hazardous materials in recent years.
 That location is at the top of the picture, yet to be developed by Taylor Woodrow.

-(photograph courtesy of Tom Hier)
+(Photograph Courtesy of Tom Hier)

 Aerial View Of Dowlais.